slior/LiterateJS/README.md

 Other than that, the example uses Bootstrap and Highlight.JS, but the literate programming doesn't rely on that.

 ## TODO/Further Enhancements
+(in no particular order)

 - Support markdown
 - Reusing/referencing code blocks from other code blocks.
 - Other languages?
 - Expanding/Collapsing code blocks.
+- create CSS, at least for the basic "inline"
+- supporting re-evaluation of blocks, on demand